asyncapi/glee/README.md

 After the installation is complete, follow the instructions to start the development server.

-> For more information on how to install AsynAPI CLI, you can review [CLI instalation documentation](https://www.asyncapi.com/docs/tools/cli/installation)
+> For more information on how to install AsyncAPI CLI, you can review [CLI installation documentation](https://www.asyncapi.com/docs/tools/cli/installation)

 ## Getting started